 Two Zebra connectors and holders are located on the top of board.
 The Zebra connectors themselves are 110 mm x 6.30 mm x 2.50 mm.
-The wire pitch is 100 um and the wire width is 50 um, which can be compared to the MM (MicroMegas) pad pitch of 400 um.
+The wire pitch is 100 um and the wire width is 50 um, which can be compared to the MM pad pitch of 400 um and pad width of 200 um.
 Each Zebra connector mates to 256 MM channels.
 There are four additional channels on each Zebra connector that are used for MM ID.
 The MM ID is determined by shorting the ID lines to ground on the detector side.
 There is an internal pull-up on the FPGA side.
-Significant work remains to be carried out investigating the robustness of these connectors.
+Significant R&D work remains to be carried out investigating the robustness of these connectors.